 - To make “pleated crescent” shapes, make the first pinch between index finger and thumb, then fold over the front edge to form the first pleat and press it against the back edge.
 Continue pleating the dough in this fashion until making the final pleat and then settle the dumpling on a work surface and press the edges to seal well.

 - Alternatively, to make “pea pod” shapes, fold the edge of the wrapper closest to you to meet the top edge and pinch together to seal well.
 Place on your work surface and press gently to steady the dumpling and make it sit flat.
 Fold the sealed edges of the dumpling to make a series of pleats from one end to the other.

 - Place finished dumplings on the prepared baking sheet.
 Repeat with the remaining wrappers and dough, spacing out dumplings about ½ inch apart.
 Keep the finished dumplings covered with a dry kitchen towel.

 - When all the dumplings are assembled, they can be covered with plastic wrap and refrigerated for several hours and can be cooked straight from the refrigerator.
 For longer storage, freeze them on their baking sheet until hard (about 1 hour), transfer to a zip-top freezer bag, pressing out excess air before sealing, and frozen for up to 1 month.
 To cook after freezing, partially thaw, using your finger to smooth over any cracks that may have formed during freezing, before cooking.

 - To make the dipping sauce: Mix together all of the ingredients and set aside until needed.

-- Place the dumplings into a bamboo steamer lined with a perforated parchment circle or cabbage leaves (to keep the dumplings from sticking to the steamer) steam over boiling water for for 10 to 12 minutes until cooked through.
+- To cook the dumplings: Place the dumplings into a bamboo steamer lined with a perforated parchment circle or cabbage leaves (to keep the dumplings from sticking to the steamer) steam over boiling water for for 10 to 12 minutes until cooked through.
 Serve immediately with the dipping sauce.